zacharygriffee/bring-your-own-storage-utilities/readme.md

   - including pack(inputName, outputName, rollupConfig) function to make the entire process easier
 - [Svelte](https://svelte.dev/) plugin to compile .svelte files from browser for sources in the browser.
 - [Terser](https://terser.org/) plugin for rollup that works in browser
+- [jsdelivr](https://www.jsdelivr.com/) plugin that gets module specifier from CDN jsdelivr.
+This plugin will only resolve to module.
+Even if a module is cjs it will resolve as a module.
+If the module is natively esm module, you shouldn't have any problems with this plugin.
+MOST cjs just works.... but things can get dicey for some complex cjs javascript.

 ---